 So it isn’t any surprise that if most women are spending each day in internal discomfort around their bodies that over 67% of women say that they are on a diet in large part to change their bodies.

-But how did we get in this state of persistent body shame?
+How did we get into this state of persistent body shame?

 Let’s first consider what shame is.